Student Assignment Policy for the School of Music Piano Area

 Berg Sonata, Schoenberg, Webern, Boulez Sonata, Sessions.

 All music is to be performed from memory.
 The above requirements are for live and pre-screen auditions.
 The audition program should demonstrate the applicant’s musical, technical, intellectual, and interpretive abilities.
-The piano faculty will not consider anyone for a live audition until all required application materials (resumé, three recommendations, autobiographical statement, and TOEFL scores where applicable) have been electronically submitted, including all required transcripts (see Graduate Admissions Procedures for details on the submission of materials).
+The piano faculty will not consider anyone for a live audition until all required application materials (resumé, three recommendations, autobiographical statement, and TOEFL scores where applicable) have been electronically submitted, including all required transcripts (see Graduate Application Procedures for details on the submission of materials).